Richard Price

-Richard Price FRS (23 February 1723 – 19 April 1791) was a Welsh moral philosopher, Nonconformist minister and mathematician.
-He was also a political reformer, pamphleteer, active in radical, republican, and liberal causes such as the French and American Revolutions.
+Richard Price FRS (23 February 1723 – 19 April 1791) was a British moral philosopher, Nonconformist minister and mathematician.
+He was also a political reformer and pamphleteer, active in radical, republican, and liberal causes such as the French and American Revolutions.
 He was well-connected and fostered communication between many people, including Thomas Jefferson, John Adams, George Washington, Mirabeau and the Marquis de Condorcet.
 According to the historian John Davies, Price was "the greatest Welsh thinker of all time".

-Born in Llangeinor, near Bridgend, Wales, Price spent most of his adult life as minister of Newington Green Unitarian Church, on the then outskirts of London, England.
+Born in Llangeinor, near Bridgend, Wales, Price spent most of his adult life as minister of Newington Green Unitarian Church, then on the outskirts of London.
 He edited, published and developed the Bayes–Price theorem and the field of actuarial science.
 He also wrote on issues of demography and finance, and was a Fellow of the Royal Society.

 Early life

 Born on 23 February 1723, Richard Price was the son of Rhys Price, a dissenting minister.
 His mother was Catherine Richards, his father's second wife.
-Richard was born at Tyn Ton, a farmhouse in the village of Llangeinor, Glamorgan, Wales.
+Richard was born at Tyn Ton, a farmhouse in the village of Llangeinor, Glamorgan.
 He was educated privately, then at Neath and Pen-twyn.
 He studied under Vavasor Griffiths at Chancefield, Talgarth, Powys.

 He then moved to London, where he spent the rest of his life.
 He studied with John Eames and the dissenting academy in Moorfields, London.
 Leaving the academy in 1744, Price became chaplain and companion to George Streatfield at Stoke Newington, then a village just north of London.
 He also held the lectureship at Old Jewry, where Samuel Chandler was minister.
-Streatfield's death and that of an uncle in 1757 improved his circumstances, and on 16 June 1757 he married Sarah Blundell, originally of Belgrave in Leicestershire.
+Streatfield's death and that of an uncle in 1757 improved Price's circumstances, and on 16 June 1757 he married Sarah Blundell, originally of Belgrave in Leicestershire.

 Newington Green congregation

-In 1758 Price moved to Newington Green, and took up residence in No. 54 the Green, in the middle of a terrace even then a hundred years old.
+In 1758, Price moved to Newington Green, and took up residence in No. 54 the Green, in the middle of a terrace that was even then a hundred years old.
 (The building still survives as London's oldest brick terrace, dated 1658.)
 Price became minister to the Newington Green meeting-house, a church that continues today as Newington Green Unitarian Church.
 Among the congregation were Samuel Vaughan and his family.
 Price had Thomas Amory as preaching colleague from 1770.

 When, in 1770, Price became morning preacher at the Gravel Pit Chapel in Hackney, he continued his afternoon sermons at Newington Green.
 He also accepted duties at the meeting house in Old Jewry.